resed-api/workshop/README.md

 - 📝 Single Markdown file drives all content
 - 🔗 Direct URL access with hash routing
 - 📱 Mobile-friendly with fallback navigation
+- 📥 All contents printable/downloadable in document form
 - 🚀 Automated build and deployment with GitHub Actions

 ### Direct URLs